The Next Evolution

 Traditional companies are mostly based on a structure where the board of directors oversees the officers of the company and ensures operations follow corporate mandates and legal procedures.
 Directors have, among other duties, a fiduciary duty to act in the corporation’s best interest, as opposed to their own.
 These duties are in place to protect the shareholders’ investments.
 Adel’s board of directors has documented a similar function.

 Distributions of profits (dividends) in traditional companies are usually made through proportional amounts per shareholder.
 The proposal to distribute profits is made by the corporation’s board of directors.
-The board can decide to either distribute the profits to shareholders or to keep profits in the corporation as working capital or to fund a new endeavour.
+The board can decide to either distribute the profits to shareholders or to keep profits in the corporation as working capital or to fund a new endeavor.
 Adel will distribute its profits in a similar manner.
 This is contingent on establishing Adel’s second entity after its ICO called Adel Ltd., which will have a fund license to enable its members to buy Adelshares (ADS) in projects.
-Dividends to members will then be distributed in Adelphoi (ADL) currency (Figure 1).
+Dividends to members will then be distributed in the Adelphoi (ADL) currency.

 Whatever becomes of Adel’s final structure, it is important to emphasize that the world of cryptocurrencies and ICOs is still a Wild West when viewed from the perspective of traditional financial vehicles.
 It is strongly advised before taking part in any investment of such nature to do your due diligence on a given ICO and on the people running it.
 There are risks involved and the possibilities of being scammed are well documented.